 Traditions can offer a grounding point in an increasingly commercialized world.
 No matter the somberness, they remind us of the loved ones that came before us and the loved ones that will come after us.
 They center us on the true value of the holidays — gratitude, love, and giving.

-e 6 ways traditions can offer value during the holidays.
+e 5 ways Holiday Traditions can offer value during the holidays.
 Creates lasting memories with the people you truly love.

 Having experiences with loved ones is one of the most valuable ways to build upon a relationship.
 Having traditions creates regular moments for you to spend time with someone, and time is the greatest gift you can give.